slatedb/slatedb/docs/0001-manifest.md

 _NOTE: Astute readers might notice that `max_parallel_writes` is equivalent to a Kafka producer's [`max.in.flight.requests.per.connection`](https://docs.confluent.io/platform/current/installation/configuration/producer-configs.html#max-in-flight-requests-per-connection) setting._

 If more than 2 writers are writing in parallel, the protocol is the same.
-The only difference is readers will see writs from multiple epochs before the youngest writer wins the fencing race.
+The only difference is that readers will see writes from multiple epochs before the youngest writer wins the fencing race.

 To illustrate, consider an example where we have 3 writers. writer 1 is the old writer, while writer 2 and writer 3 are trying to fence: